btcpayserver/btcpayserver-doc/HardwareDeployment.md

 Enable your firewall.
 - sudo ufw enable

 Reboot your BTCB and disconnect the keyboard, mouse and monitor.
-You should now be able to your BTCB from another computer on your LAN via SSH.
+You should now be able to connect to your BTCB from another computer on your LAN via SSH.

 **Step 10** - Install BTCPayServer.
 From another PC on your network login in to your BTCPB via SSH.